-- 750 ml Smith & Cross traditional Jamaica rum (or other strong Jamaican)
+- 750 milliliters Smith & Cross traditional Jamaica rum (or other strong Jamaican)

 At least a day ahead, fill a 2-quart bowl with water and freeze until completely solid.

-In a large punch bowl, muddle the lemon peels and sugar.
+In a large punch bowl, muddle the peels from 8 lemons with the sugar.

 Let the mixture stand for at least 3 hours.